SoftDevAndy/discord-coinbot/README.md

 For a full list consult the api link below or check out the [raw json request](https://api.coinmarketcap.com/v1/ticker/) yourself to see the available coin symbols

-## Suggestions

-It would be good to implement [crypto-normalize](https://www.npmjs.com/package/crypto-normalize) with this at somepoint.

 ## Resources Used

 * [discordjs](https://discord.js.org/#/)